-There’s a new creative photo editor in town called Topaz Studio 2.
-Topaz Labs launched the software in July 2019.
+Topaz Labs launched the Topaz Studio 2 software in July 2019.
 My Topaz Studio 2 review will cover the basics from a travel photographer’s perspective.
-I usually take landscape images while I travel but city and wildlife also come into play.
+I usually take landscape images while I travel but city and wildlife photography also come into play.

 First of all, I find Topaz Studio 2 is geared towards fine artists because it promotes many images that are painterly or have glowing effects.
-On the other hand, imagine a sketch artist drawing a landscape with colored pencils – the software can produce images like these.
+In addition, imagine a sketch artist drawing a landscape with colored pencils – the software can produce images like these.
 That’s why it’s really a creative photo editor for people that want to go beyond the normal exposure and color adjustments.

 Don’t get me wrong, you can still edit and produce realistically vivid photos without that is it Photoshopped comment?